Day 351

 The ‘tithe’ was a kind of ecclesiastical income tax that went to the maintenance of the temple and its staff.
 In addition, people gave in a variety of other ways – through hospitality, gifts to the poor, and ‘free will’ offerings.

 The prophet accuses them of robbing God by their failure to get their giving sorted out.
 He urges them, ‘“Bring the whole tithe into the storehouse, that there may be food in my house.
-Test me in this,” says the Lord Almighty, “and see if I do not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it”’ (v.10).
+Test me in this,” says the LORD Almighty, “and see if I do not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it”’ (v.10).

 This shows how important your giving is in God’s eyes.
 Prioritise giving to the church you attend – which is our equivalent of the temple.
 If you fail to give generously, you are ‘robbing God’.
 If as a church community all give generously, then you can expect that God will ‘throw open the floodgates of heaven and pour out so much blessing that [we] will not have room enough for it’ (v.10).

-It appears that they did get their priorities sorted out: ‘Then those who feared the Lord talked with each other, and the Lord listened and heard.
-A scroll of remembrance was written in his presence concerning those who feared the Lord and honoured his name’ (v.16).
+It appears that they did get their priorities sorted out: ‘Then those who feared the LORD talked with each other, and the LORD listened and heard.
+A scroll of remembrance was written in his presence concerning those who feared the LORD and honoured his name’ (v.16).
 I love this verse.
-Sometimes, when you meet together you may not even get around to praying, but still ‘the Lord listened and heard’ because they ‘feared the Lord and honoured his name’ (v.16).
+Sometimes, when you meet together you may not even get around to praying, but still ‘the Lord listened and heard’ because they ‘feared the LORD and honoured his name’ (v.16).

 He promises, ‘for you who revere my name, the sun of righteousness will rise with healing in its wings.
 And you will go out and leap like calves released from the stall’ (4:2).
 Whatever your wounds, hurts and brokenness, God promises to bring healing, restoration and wholeness to your life.